abhisheks008/ML-Crate/Glove Embeddings/Model/README.md

 WORK DONE

-Defining constants and cleaning of the comments.
 Balacing the dataset and defining keras Model with GRU units.
 Then tokenizing the comments from train dataset and predicting acuracy score of Model.

 LIBRARIES NEEDED